sebdempf/salesforce-DML-via-URL/README.md

 # Salesforce DML via URL

-This package allows org-external stakeholders to perform specific DML operations by following URL unique to their records
+This package allows org-external stakeholders to perform specific DML operations by following URL unique to their records.

 ## Why